locationtech/geomesa/docs/user/spark/sparksql.rst

 one or more of the ``SpatialRDDProvider`` implementations, as described in :doc:`/user/spark/core`, must be included on the classpath.

-As well, Spark must be configured to register ``GeoMesaSparkKryoRegistor`` so that SparkSQL will be able to serialize and deserialize features.
+As well, Spark should be configured to register ``GeoMesaSparkKryoRegistor``.
 This can be done when creating the ``SparkSession``:

 .. code-block:: scala